What Matters in the End

 Ms. Tippett: This is another one of these great secrets, that growing old is actually a wonderful thing, and we’re all about fighting aging. [laughs]

 Dr. Gawande: Yes, and this is the crucial question at any moment that people need help.
-And on average, we will come to the end of life — we actually spend less time in dependency now than we used to, but we spend eight years, on average, in needing the help of others, over time.
-And answering those questions — I’ve found it’s become my favorite dinner party question too, [laughs] because — what is the quality of life that you would live for, if you couldn’t do everything you wanted?
+On average, we will come to the end of life — we actually spend less time in dependency now than we used to, but we spend eight years, on average, in needing the help of others, over time.
+And answering those questions — I’ve found it’s become my favorite dinner party question too — what is the quality of life that you would live for, if you couldn’t do everything you wanted?

-And one person would say — my father said, for example, it’s being at the family dinner table with family and friends and being able to enjoy some food and conversation and a connection that way.
-And then I wrote about the other person, who said, “Well, if I can eat chocolate ice cream and football and television, that’s good enough for me.”
+One person would say — my father said, for example, it’s being at the family dinner table with family and friends and being able to enjoy some food and conversation and a connection that way.
+And then I wrote about the other person who said, “Well, if I can eat chocolate ice cream and football on television, that’s good enough for me.”

 Ms. Tippett: Well, it does, but it also points out, that’s so low-tech. [laughs] The medical options are so complicated and expensive and sophisticated, and these are not unreachable goals, even for somebody who might be quite ill, to have a good book.

-And then they worked on that, and at first it was, OK, we’re gonna get you in a bed on the first floor, so you don’t climb the stairs.
-We’re gonna arrange for getting dressed and bathed.
+And then they worked on that.
+At first it was, OK, we’re going to get you in a bed on the first floor, so you don’t climb the stairs.
+We’re going to arrange for getting dressed and bathed.
 And after two or three days of that, she lifted her sights.
 And then she wanted to teach piano again.

-And the idea that that was possible — it was extraordinary.
-And my daughter had the most extraordinary piano lessons.
+The idea that that was possible — it was extraordinary.
+My daughter had the most extraordinary piano lessons.
 And then there was a recital, and at the recital, they played Brahms and Chopin and Beethoven.
-And it reshaped my daughter’s life, and that was the legacy Peggy wanted to leave.
+It reshaped my daughter’s life, and that was the legacy Peggy wanted to leave.

-Dr. Gawande: And entered Berklee School of Music because of Peggy.
+Dr. Gawande: And entered Berklee School of Music, because of Peggy.
 They were together only a couple years, but it made that impact.
-And that idea that — that was beyond us.
+And that idea — that was beyond us.